Grow these usual perennials in your survival garden: they’re the plants that keep on giving!

-- This Organic Moringa Seeds are from conventionally grown Non...
+- Moringa Seeds are sourced from India

 Moringa is a great tree that produces leaves that are full of vitamins and minerals.
 There are so many benefits that moringa is a must in every survival garden!
 This tree grows quickly and can survive in all warm climates as long as it is well taken care of.
 It may lose its leaves in colder climates, so it is best to grow it in a greenhouse if you live in zones 7 and below.

 Stevia/Sweet Leaf is a great sugar substitute to have in your garden.
 It is especially good if you or anyone in your family has diabetes or high blood sugar since it does not increase your blood sugar or give you any calories.

 This plant does best with plenty of sun, and the leaves can be harvested and dried when they are big enough.
 Hardy to zones 9-11, but does best in hot and humid conditions.

 Ginkgo biloba is another great tree to have in your survival garden due to the benefits of the leaves.
 You can use these leaves to make a wonderful tea that uplifts mood and gives you a wakeful focus (without caffeination).

 The ginkgo tree grows across North America, and you can choose to grow a female or male plant.
 The roots actually do well in salty soil, so definitely grow this if you live near the ocean.
 Hardy to zones 3-9 depending on the variety you choose.